 After nearly four years of West Virginia “vertical farming” on one of the toughest pieces of land you can find, I moved to a farm of my own, still in Roane County, West Virginia, on 100 acres with a lot of flat land, pasture, a vintage 1930’s era farmhouse, and a big red barn.

 Find out more about Sassafras Farm here.

-I have goats, sheep, cows, chickens, miniature donkeys, horses, and Great Pyrenees livestock guardian dogs.
+I have goats, cows, chickens, ducks, and Great Pyrenees livestock guardian dogs.
 I make cheese and candles and soap.
 I love to bake bread, grow my garden, and learn new old-time skills.
 It’s all fun.
 I love my life.

 You can find out more about my first farm, Stringtown Rising Farm, and the historic community that once thrived there by reading Stringtown, West Virginia: A Brief History of a Pre-World War II Rural Community.
 We named that farm Stringtown Rising in honor of that history.
 (See the “Farm Map” of Stringtown Rising here.)

 I have a slight fixation with sheep, and raised sheep for many years.